georgia-loukou/https-github.com-udacity-nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Summary
 This dataset contains data about peaple applying for bank loans.
 The task is to predict whether they will subscribe to a service.

-The best performing model was found to be a voting ensemble around 92% accuracy, having others with comparable accuracy.

 Scikit-learn Pipeline
 Steps taken: